kf5i/k3ai/README.md

 ![GitHub contributors](https://img.shields.io/github/contributors/kf5i/k3ai?style=for-the-badge)

 ## NOTE: The installer is not used anymore.
 Please use k3ai-core repo and the new k3ai command-line as in https://docs.k3ai.in
+## If you need to open an Issue please use the k3ai-core repo

 ### This repo is left for reference.